 The Pupil Premium Grant is awarded to schools for the number of children who have been eligible for free school meals at any point in the last six years.
 It is designed to help disadvantaged pupils of all abilities perform better, and close the gap between them and their peers.

 This will be used to support activities to benefit the children to whom it is allocated.
-It is expected that post Covid there will be a greater need to support pupil well being and this will be focused on these identified children to ensure their progress in school.

 It is also used to fund additional teaching assistant hours across the school to support the learning of those pupils with additional needs.
 It allows for small group work where we can pinpoint the exact nature of the need and then set up a prescriptive program for the individual child.
 Intervention strategies have been put in place for these children.